Week 6 of Pregnancy

 Baby this week

-• Heart is beating and can be detected on ultrasound
+• Heart is beating and can be detected by ultrasound (though faint)

 You this week